 This is my 48", 12 harness, Macomber loom, made in York Maine.
 The weaving in progress is an afghan of wool/mohair, hand dyed with both natural black walnut and red synthetic dye.
 Ski shuttles carry the weft through the variegated warp.

 I design a garment using a computer design program, draping and/or flat pattern methods.
 Sewing and choosing finishes, embellishments and designing closures bring it all together.
-I collect fabric, beads and findings from all over the world when we travel, I also love ceramic buttons handmade by friends.
+I collect fabric, beads and findings from all over the world when we travel, I also love ceramic buttons handmade by potter friends.

 Dyeing both yarn and fabric creates unlimited options for original work.
 I use many kinds of dyes both natural and synthetic.
 I use various application techniques to dye the yarn, finished fabric or surface of a piece.
 The yarn on the left is wool yarn dyed using ikat technique for resist areas.
+I use this same techniques to create color and pattern on purchased white silk scarf blanks.

 On the right are 2 lengths of handwoven fabric that have been dyed using Shibori techniques.
 The clay piece was dyed with itajima technique.
 The fabric is clamped with shapes which resists the dye from penetrating.
 The blue piece is woven shibori which means design threads are woven extra with the fabric.
 They are then pulled tight, the fabric is dyed and the pull threads are removed leaving a design.

-Original garments may be finished with knitting, crocheting, tablet woven bands, needle felting, beading......the possibilities are endless and the result is a completely original art to wear.
+Original garments may be finished with knitting, crocheting, tablet woven bands, needle felting, beading......the possibilities are endless and the result is completely original art to wear.
 This tunic was finished with hand crocheted lace.

 One should either Be a work of art, or wear a work of Art.